Kimi Merk

-Kimi Björn Merk (Кими Бөрн Мерк; born 6 July 2004) is a professional footballer who plays as a midfielder for Dordoi Bishkek.
+Kimi Björn Merk (Кими Бөрн Мерк; born 6 July 2004) is a professional footballer who plays as a midfielder for Alga Bishkek.
 Born in Germany, he represents the Kyrgyzstan national team.

 His brother Kai is also a footballer.

 Club career

 On 21 July 2023, Pakhtakor Tashkent announced the signing of Merk.

 On 9 March 2025, Dordoi Bishkek announced the singing of Merk to a six-month contract.
 On 23 June 2025, Dordoi Bishkek announced the departure of Merk at the end of his contract, having scored five goals in twelve appearances.

 International career

-Merk made his debut for the Kyrgyzstan main team on 12 October 2023 in a Friendly match against Bahrain.
+Merk made his debut for the Kyrgyzstan main team on 12 October 2023 in a friendly match against Bahrain.

 Career statistics

-Statistics accurate as of match played 21 January 2024.
+Statistics accurate as of match played 26 March 2024.